hugoaboud/pyswf2unity/README.md

 * Curve optimization: Remove last if only two equal keyframes
 * Curve optimization: Remove default keyframe if it's the only one
 * FrameKeyframe for animating depth group on Unity (customizable path)
+* Integration with SVG Importer for animated SVG files

 ##### todo + known bugs
 * Optional center around first frame of selected character